Unkn0wnCat/adapta-gtk-theme/README.md

 > **Note:**
 >
-> * Roboto is very nice with Adapta, but in some locales, it causes Tofu.
+> * Roboto is very nice with Kdapta, but in some locales, it causes Tofu.
 > * NotoSans may work well in various locales, but NotoSans lacks 500 (Medium) weight.
 So elements defined with 500 will be drawn with 400 automatically.
 > * NotoSans CJK supports 500 weight.
 > * NotoSans is used as the 'password chars **U+25CF**' only in Gnome-Shell >= 3.26.

-Adapta is designed with nominal **13px (or 14px)** Roboto font.
+Kdapta is designed with nominal **13px (or 14px)** Roboto font.
 In Gnome, "window-scaling-factor = 1.0" means `-gtk-dpi = 96`, it also means:
   ```
   13 [px] x 72 [pt/inch] / 96 [px/inch] = 9.75 [pt]